ibm-watson-data-lab/shopping-list-model-js/README.md

 #### Reading a Shopping List Item from a Database

-Use a Shopping List Repository to read a Shopping List Item from the database when you know the `_id` value:
+Use a Shopping List Repository to read a Shopping List Item from a database when you know the `_id` value:

 ```javascript
 const { ShoppingListRepositoryPouchDB } = require("ibm-shopping-list-model");